openstack/ironic-specs/specs/approved/notifications.rst

 * Developer documentation will be added for how to add new notifications or modify existing notifications
 * Document an example of what an emitted notification will look like
+* Documentation should be added for each notification indicating when it's expected to be emitted

 References
 ==========